 - I can withdraw the contribution at any time with no penalty

 If you don’t have a Roth IRA account yet, you should make it a priority to open one.
 The Roth IRA is a great deal for young folks because over 30-40 years, the earnings can easily grow larger than the original contribution.
 Why pay tax on these earnings if you don’t have to?
 Let me know if I can answer any questions.
 I hope this is helpful for some readers.
-You can see more retirement advice for young folks here.
+Good luck!

 Here is the distribution flow chart from the IRS if you want to learn more about withdrawal.